jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 ### Projections under constant Total Allowable Catch (TAC)

-JABBA-Select enables projections under constant catch scenarios, where weighted average of the annual sustainable harvest rate H<sub>MSY,y</sub> (see Eq.
+JABBA-Select enables projections under a sequence of constant catch scenarios, where the weighted average of the annual sustainable harvest rate H<sub>MSY,y</sub> (see Eq.
 11 in [Winker et al. (2020)](https://www.sciencedirect.com/science/article/pii/S0165783619302103)) is determined by relative catch by fleet in the terminal year to account for selectivity induced changes of the stock’s surplus production during the projection phase.
 Note that projecting relative catch by fleet can be relatively easily customized by adding an additional year with values of to be projected catches by fleet to the `catch` input csv and another year with otherwise empty cells to the  `cpue ` and `se` input files.

 JABBA-SELECT automatically compares the difference between the last assessment year and the quota implemtation year `imp.yr`.
 The difference between these years is projected forward under the *current* catch.
-Alternative fixed catches can specied as `TACs`.
-In this, example, we project over a sequence from 50% to 120% of the current catch `curC` in steps of 10% increaments.
+Alternative fixed catches can specified as `TACs`.
+In this, example, we project over a sequence from 50% to 120% of the current catch `curC` in steps of 10% increments.
 The `TACs`are implemented from from year 41 and the projection horizon is set to 10 years as `pyrs = 10`.
 The projected posteriors can be saved as `_projections.Rdata` object by setting `save.projections = TRUE` under the *Basic settings* section.

 ``` r
    #><>><>><>><>><>><>><>><>><>><>><>><>><>><>><>><>><>><>><>><>>